vmware-archive/iot-analytics-benchmark/ML/README.md

  - `iottrain_lr.py` trains model `lr_model1_1000` using that data and stores in same HDFS directory
  - `sim_sensors_lr.py` generates 1000 sensor events per second ranging over 1000 sensors, for 40 seconds (40000 events)
     Its output is piped through nc, which opens up a socket on port 20000, listening (-l) for connections, keeping it open (-k)
-- `iotstream_lr.py` connects to the socket at IP 192.168.1.2 port 20000, batches the inputs in 1 second intervals, combines the inputs for that interval into 1000-long vectors of sensors values, and runs those vectors through Logistic Regression
+- `iotstream_lr.py` connects to the socket at IP 192.168.1.1 port 20000, batches the inputs in 1 second intervals, combines the inputs for that interval into 1000-long vectors of sensors values, and runs those vectors through Logistic Regression
     model `lr_model1_1000`, printing whether the input is OK or attention is needed.
     If a particular sensor is not read during the reporting interval the sensor's current value is used unchanged.

-### Spark Standalone on Spark 2.3.0:
+### Spark Standalone with Amazon S3

 For S3 add the following lines to `spark/conf/spark-defaults.conf` on the master: